AlexLittlejohn/ALPlacesViewController/README.md

 # ALPlacesViewController
-A place picker and location search using Google's places api webserice
+A place picker and location search using Google's places api webservice